Worst-Case Scenario

 How racism in the criminal justice system harms women’s chances of finding work

-Working Chance has launched our latest research, Worst-Case Scenario: How racism in the criminal justice system harms women’s chances of finding work.
+Working Chance published Worst-Case Scenario: How racism in the criminal justice system harms women’s chances of finding work in summer 2021.

-Based on new analysis and the lived experiences of women in the criminal justice system, this research paper highlights the barriers faced by racially minoritised women with criminal convictions when they look for jobs.
-While there is plenty of excellent research on racial inequality within the criminal justice system, this report examines the knock-on effect this has on employment for racially minoritised women, who face multiple intersecting disadvantages.
-It also provides recommendations for the government and employers to combat employment discrimination on the basis of gender, race, and criminal record.
+Based on analysis and the lived experiences of women in the criminal justice system, the research paper highlighted the barriers faced by racially minoritised women with criminal convictions when they look for jobs.
+While there is plenty of excellent research on racial inequality within the criminal justice system, this report examined the knock-on effect this has on employment for racially minoritised women, who face multiple intersecting disadvantages.
+It also provided recommendations for the government and employers to combat employment discrimination on the basis of gender, race, and criminal record.

 THE INTERSECTIONS OF MY IDENTITY, MY ETHNICITY, MENTAL HEALTH ISSUES, DEBT, LOW INCOME, THE AREA I LIVE IN - IT ALL COLLIDES AND MAKES THE WORST-CASE SCENARIO.